pantheon-systems/documentation/source/content/sso-organizations.md

 ---
 Single sign-on (SSO) allows users to authenticate against your Identity Provider (IdP) when logging into the Pantheon Dashboard.
 For more information, see [SSO and Identity Federation on Pantheon](/sso).

 SAML SSO is included for customers with Diamond Support, and is available for purchase for Pantheon Organizations with Platinum or below.
-SAML is an organization-wide feature only and is not available on a per site or per environment basis.
+SAML is an organization-wide and email domain-wide feature only and is not available on a per site, per environment, or per user basis.
 If you'd like to upgrade to an eligible support package, please contact [Sales](https://pantheon.io/plans/elite?docs).
 Agencies interested in SAML SSO should reach out to their Partner Manager to see if they qualify.
 You must be part of the [Pantheon Partner Program](https://pantheon.io/plans/partner-program?docs) to qualify.

 ## User Experience
 * User submits the Pantheon login form with their email address.